 Does listing my veteran status (or lack thereof) have any impact on my application?

-If you select either “current dependent” or “none”, you have no more questions to answer regarding veteran status and have completed this component of the demographics section.
-You can then move on to answering the question on race/ethnicity, which we’ll discuss more later on in this blog post.
+If you select either “current dependent” or “none,” you have no more questions to answer regarding veteran status and have completed this component of the demographics section.
+You can then move on to answering the question on race/ethnicity, which we’ll discuss later on in this blog post.

-However, if you selected “currently serving” or “previously served”, you are then prompted to answer several more questions.
-You are prompted to answer what you anticipated status at the time you enroll in university will be.
+However, if you select “currently serving” or “previously served,” you will then be prompted to answer several more questions, including what your anticipated status at the time you enroll in university will be.